Clinical-Genomics/patientMatcher/README.md

 &nbsp;&nbsp;
 <a name="match_external"></a>
-- **/match/external/<patient_id>**&nbsp;
+- **/match/external/<patient_id>**
-Trigger a search in external nodes for patients similar to the one specified by the ID.
+&nbsp;Trigger a search in external nodes for patients similar to the one specified by the ID.
 Example:
 ```bash
 curl -X POST \
   -H 'X-Auth-Token: custom_token' \